 Organization Structure

-Flexi and Part-time
+Flexi and Part-time.

 The organizations permit the representatives to shift jobs in case they wish to, over its distinctive functions.

 Dramas: The organizations are requesting that the representatives devise plays to perform its qualities, plan screen savers and even make mascots themed on the qualities, they would much rather dig in and plan some more.